isomerpages/govtech-gobusiness/_FAQ/1i-safeentry.md

 Businesses may choose to provide both SafeEntry modes where resources allow, in order to cater to visitors who do not have a mobile phone and/or their NRIC with them.

 #### **12. I am already using an existing visitor management system.
 Is it possible to integrate this with SafeEntry?**
-We are not able to support integrations of other systems with SafeEntry at the moment.
+SafeEntry is not able to support integrations with other systems at the moment.

 #### **13. Can the business modify the form or add additional information?**
 No.